Michigan vs. Indiana NCAA Football Odds, Plays and Insights | November 6, 2021

 Michigan Stats and Trends

-- Michigan has played eight games, with six wins against the spread.

-- The Wolverines have covered the spread twice this season when favored by 19.5 points or more (in three chances).

-- Michigan has eclipsed the over/under in 50% of its opportunities this year (four times in eight games with a set point total).
+- Michigan's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).

-- When Michigan scores more than 31.6 points, it is 5-1 against the spread and 5-1 overall.
+- Michigan is 5-1 against the spread and 5-1 overall this season when the team puts up more than 31.6 points.

-- In games that Michigan piles up more than 379.5 yards, the team is 5-1 against the spread and 5-1 overall.
+- When Michigan churns out over 379.5 yards, the team is 5-1 against the spread and 5-1 overall.

-- This year, the Wolverines have six turnovers, two fewer than the Hoosiers have takeaways (8).
+- The Wolverines have turned the ball over six times this season, two fewer than the Hoosiers have forced (8).

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.